kjellmlarsson/eem-iks/README.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

-# Install Cert-Manager if not available
+# Install Cert-Manager

 A certificate manager is required to automatically manage the process of creating, renewing and using Event Endpoint Management internal and system-to-system certificates.

 It is also used by default for managing Event Endpoint Management certificates that are visible to clients and users, simplifying their configuration.

 `kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.18.0/cert-manager.yaml`

 # Fork this repo and adapt to your environment